ALT TAGS ON BACKGROUND IMAGES

 Loss of confidentiality

-Intercepting communications between two parties to steal or manipulate data.
+Intercepting communications between two parties to steal or alter data.

 Key Incident Response Technologies